 We all know that brushing our teeth regularly is essential for preventing tooth decay and gum disease – but having good oral hygiene is even more important than you might think.

-Studies show that people with poor oral health are more likely to develop conditions like heart disease, dementia, and pulmonary problems.
-Plus, as we get older, we become more prone to receding gums and problems with saliva production, which can mean we’re more at risk of suffering from issues like tooth decay and gum disease.
+Research has found that people with poor oral health are more likely to develop conditions like heart disease, dementia, and pulmonary problems.
+Plus, as we get older, we become more prone to receding gums and issues with saliva production, which puts us at higher risk of problems like tooth decay and gum disease.

-So aside from brushing our teeth at least twice a day, what are some other ways we can improve our oral health and ensure our mouths stay clean and healthy?
-Here are nine ways to improve oral health.
+So, aside from brushing our teeth at least twice a day, what are some other ways we can improve our oral health?
+Here are nine tips.

 1. Choose the right toothbrush